giantswarm/docs/src/content/app-platform/create-catalog/index.md

   version: 0.1.0
 ```

-## Viewing App Catalog Entry CRs
+## Viewing app metadata

-Once you have published apps to your catalog and created a Catalog CR you can
-view the App Catalog Entry CRs in the management cluster.
+You can see the published apps for a catalog by listing its app catalog entry
+CRs.

 ```nohighlight
 kubectl get appcatalogentry -n org-example -l application.giantswarm.io/catalog=example
 ```

+To avoid creating unneccesary load for the management cluster we only store the 5
+most recent versions for each app according to [semantic versioning](https://semver.org/).